CUQI-DTU/CUQIpy/docs/user/getting_started.rst

 This will install the latest version of CUQIpy and all its dependencies.

-We also suggest installing ipykernel to be able to run `cuqipy` jupyter notebook examples:
+We also suggest installing ipykernel to be able to run CUQIpy jupyter notebook examples:

 .. code-block:: sh